 Pochettino is undoubtedly the man behind Spurs’ current good fortunes, but perhaps the rest of the Premier League shouldn’t be so surprised.
-What is being built in north London – both on the pitch and on the site of the old White Hart Lane – is sustainable, well thought-out, and offers hope for a bright future.
-Just like the new stadium, it has not always looked as if anything tangible would be achieved, but the foundations are now solid.
+What has been built in north London – both on the pitch and on the site of the old White Hart Lane – is sustainable, well-thought-out, and offers hope for a bright future.
+Just like the new stadium, it has not always looked as if anything tangible would be achieved, but the foundations are now solid, even if wobbles occur.

-There have been few better times to be a Tottenham fan in living memory.
-The only downside right now is being bombarded with statistics that would suggest they have been the best team in the country, with no silverware to show for it.
-Leicester’s fairytale was supposedly in the making since Vichai Srivaddhanaprabha’s takeover – the billionaire’s investment in facilities and recruitment clearly paid off.
+The only downside right now is a lack of silverware – but that takes time.
+Leicester’s fairytale was supposedly in the making since the late Vichai Srivaddhanaprabha’s takeover – the billionaire’s investment in facilities and recruitment clearly paid off.
 It was never going to be maintained, however, which means the Foxes’ triumph will always be seen as a bizarre fluke.

 By Katherine Lucas @Kat_Lucas_